YosefHershberg/Pokemon_Assignment/README.md

 To get started with the Vite React app, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/vite-react-app.git`
+1. Clone this repository: `git clone https://github.com/YosefHershberg/Pokemon_Assignment.git`
-2. Change into the project directory: `cd vite-react-app`
+2. Change into the project directory: `cd Pokemon_Assignment`
 3. Install dependencies: `npm install` or `yarn install`
 4. Start the development server: `npm run dev` or `yarn dev`
-5. Open your browser and visit `http://localhost:3000` to see the app running.

 ## Features